Contact Us

 QR codes offer a wealth of opportunities for businesses to engage with their customers in a more targeted and effective manner.
 Here are three examples of how:

-> Dynamic Content Adaptation: QR codes can redirect to dynamic content that changes based on time, location, or consumer behavior.
-For example, imagine a print catalog where a QR scan in the morning shows breakfast products, but in the evening, it displays dinner-related items.
+• Dynamic Content Adaptation: QR codes can redirect to dynamic content that changes based on time, location, or consumer behavior.
+For example, a print catalog with a QR code that links to breakfast products in the morning and dinner products in the evening.

-> Boost Consumer Trust and Transparency: By linking to detailed product stories, sourcing information, or ethical practices, QR codes can build a deeper level of trust and transparency between brands and consumers.
+• Boost Consumer Trust and Transparency: QR codes can build a deeper level of trust and transparency between brands and consumers by linking to detailed product stories, sourcing information, or ethical practices.
 This is particularly effective in sectors where product origin and sustainability information are key purchasing factors.

-> Enhanced Tracking and Analytics: QR codes that link to unique URLs allow for precise tracking of user engagement and conversions.
-By analyzing the traffic from these scans, businesses can understand which products or pages in the catalog are capturing the most attention and tailor their marketing collateral accordingly.
+• Enhanced Tracking and Analytics: QR codes that link to personalized URLs allow for granular tracking of user engagement and behavior.
+This data can inform businesses about which products or pages capture the most attention.

 Informed Delivery

-The USPS offers a service called Informed Delivery® which bridges the gap between the physical allure of print catalogs and the instant gratification of digital communication.
+The USPS offers a service called Informed Delivery®, which bridges the gap between the physical allure of print catalogs and the instant gratification of digital communication.
+This is one of the easiest and most affordable forms of integrated marketing

 Here’s how it works.